awsdocs/amazon-ec2-user-guide/doc_source/ec2-fleet.md

 + EC2 Fleet is available only through the API or AWS CLI\.
 + An EC2 Fleet request can't span AWS Regions\.
 You need to create a separate EC2 Fleet for each Region\.
 + An EC2 Fleet request can't span different subnets from the same Availability Zone\.

-## EC2 Fleet limits<a name="ec2-fleet-limits"></a>

-The usual Amazon EC2 limits apply to instances launched by an EC2 Fleet, such as Spot request price limits, instance limits, and volume limits\.
-In addition, the following limits apply:
-+ The number of active EC2 Fleets per AWS Region: 1,000 \* †
-+ The number of Spot capacity pools \(unique combination of instance type and subnet\): 300\* ‡
-+ The size of the user data in a launch specification: 16 KB †
-+ The target capacity per EC2 Fleet: 10,000
-+ The target capacity across all EC2 Fleets in a Region: 100,000 \*
-+ An EC2 Fleet request can't span Regions\.
-+ An EC2 Fleet request can't span different subnets from the same Availability Zone\.

-If you need more than the default limits for target capacity, complete the AWS Support Center [Create case](https://console.aws.amazon.com/support/home#/case/create?issueType=service-limit-increase&limitType=service-code-ec2-fleet) form to request a limit increase\.
-For **Limit type**, choose **EC2 Fleet**, choose a Region, and then choose **Target Fleet Capacity per Fleet \(in units\)** or **Target Fleet Capacity per Region \(in units\)**, or both\.

-\* These limits apply to both your EC2 Fleets and your Spot Fleets\.

-† These are hard limits\.
-You cannot request a limit increase for these limits\.

-‡ This limit only applies to fleets of type `request` or `maintain`\.
-This limit does not apply to `instant` fleets\.

 ## Burstable performance instances<a name="ec2-fleet-burstable-spot-instances"></a>